NLnetLabs/cascade/doc/manual/source/architecture.rst

-Some configuration is done via the Cascade CLI (adding zones and HSMs), other configuration is done by editing on-disk policy and application configuration files and instructing the Cascade daemon via the CLI to reload policy/configuration files.
+Some configuration is done via the Cascade CLI (adding zones and HSMs), other configuration is done by editing on-disk policy and application configuration files and instructing the Cascade daemon via the CLI to reload them.

 Backing Up Cascade
 ------------------